rak-n-rok/Krake/docs/user/configuration.rst

     This section defines the parameters needed for TLS support.
 If TLS support is enabled on the API, it needs to be enabled on the controllers to let them communicate with the API.

     enabled (boolean)
         Activate or deactivate the TLS support.
 If the API uses only TLS, then this should be set to ``true``.
-This has priority over the scheme given by controllers.controller_name.api_endpoint_.
+This has priority over the scheme given by api_endpoint_.
 Example: ``false`` client_ca (path)
         Set the path to the client certificate authority.
 Example: ``./tmp/pki/ca.pem`` client_cert (path)